tatsumoto-ren/tatsumoto-ren.github.io/blog/basic-vocabulary.md

 ## Can't I build my own vocabulary deck?

 You should!
-No premade deck can replace mining you own sentences.
+No premade deck can replace mining your own sentences.
 In fact, the [example mining deck](setting-up-anki.html#import-an-example-mining-deck) introduced earlier contains a few dozen example targeted sentence cards to show you how your deck should look like.